 - Gopherus morafkai - found east of the Colorado River in Arizona and Mexico (Mexico states Sonora and Sinaloa).

 Basic Desert Tortoise Facts

-Desert Tortoises are approximaetly 10 to 14 inches long (25 to 36 centimeters).
+- Desert Tortoises are approximately 10 to 14 inches long (25 to 36 centimeters).
 The males of both species are slightly longer than the females.

 Interesting Desert Tortoise Facts

-This creature can survive in a climate where temperatures can exceed 140 degrees Farenheit (60 degrees celius).
+- This creature can survive in a climate where temperatures can exceed 140 degrees Fahrenheit (60 degrees Celsius).

-One method these tortoises have found for survivng the harsh desert climate is to dig catchment basins in the dirt to capture what little rainfall there is in the desert.
+- One method these tortoises have found for surviving the harsh desert climate is to dig catchment basins in the dirt to capture what little rainfall there is in the desert.
 When it rains they go to these basins to obtain the precious water.

-Another interesting Desert Tortoise Fact is that they prefer to live where the soil is ideal for digging burrows.
+- Another interesting Desert Tortoise Fact is that they prefer to live where the soil is ideal for digging burrows.
 The soil should be soft enough to dig but firm enough not to collapse.
-The quality of the soil influences the density of desert tortoise poulations.
+The quality of the soil influences the density of desert tortoise populations.